zng-ui/zng/TODO/Optimizations.md

 * NVIDIA OpenGL takes 200ms! to startup.
 * First render is also slow.
 * We block the app process waiting view-process startup.

+# Cache Everything

+General idea, reuse computed data for `UiNode` info, layout and render at widget boundaries if the widget or inner widgets did not request an update of these types.

+## `UiNode::subscriptions`

+Easiest to do, can serve as a test for the others?

+## `UiNode::info`

+Could probably look the same as `subscriptions` but can an ego-tree be build from sub-trees?

+To cache metadata we need to clone-it, `AnyMap` is not cloneable, could `Rc` the map.

+## `UiNode::render`

+Webrender needs to support this, check how they do `<iframe>`?

+Has potential to use add megabytes of memory use, lots of repeating nested content, maybe we dynamically change what widget must cache based on use.

+## Layout

+Most difficult, can depend on context available size, font size, view-port size, can it be done?